cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 What are some options for RAII reference semantics?

-* Coroutines.
+* **Coroutines**.
 This is the Hylo strategy.
 The ramp function locks a mutex and returns a safe reference to the data within.
 The continuation unlocks the mutex.
 The reference to the mutex is kept in the coroutine frame.
 But this still reduces to supporting structs with reference data members.
 In this case it's not a user-defined type, but a compiler-defined coroutine frame.
-I feel that the coroutine solution is an unidiomatic fit for C++ for several reasons: static allocation of the coroutine frame requires exposing the definition of the coroutine to the caller, which breaks C++'s approach to modularity; the continuation is called immediately after the last use of the yielded reference, which runs counter to expectation that cleanup runs at the end of the enclosing scope; and since the continuation is called implicitly, there's nothing textual on the caller side to indicate an unlock.
+The coroutine solution is an unidiomatic fit for C++ for several reasons: static allocation of the coroutine frame requires exposing the definition of the coroutine to the caller, which breaks C++'s approach to modularity; the continuation is called immediately after the last use of the yielded reference, which runs counter to expectation that cleanup runs at the end of the enclosing scope; and since the continuation is called implicitly, there's nothing textual on the caller side to indicate an unlock.
-* Defer expressions.
+* **Defer expressions**.
 Some garbage-collected languages include _defer_ expressions, which run after some condition is met.
 We could defer a call to the mutex unlock until the end of the enclosing lexical scope.
 This has the benefit of being explicit to the caller and not requiring computation of a coroutine frame.
 But it introduces a fundamental new control flow mechanism to the language with applicability that almost perfectly overlaps with destructors.
-* Destructors.
+* **Destructors**.
 This is the idiomatic C++ choice.
 A local object is destroyed when it goes out of scope (or is dropped, with the Safe C++ `drop` keyword).
 The destructor calls the mutex unlock.

 It makes sense to strengthen safe references to support current RAII practice.
 How do we support safe references as data members?
 A reasonable starting point is to declare a class as having _safe reference semantics_. `class name %;` is a possible syntax.
-Inside these classes, you can declare data members and base classes with safe reference semantics: that includes both safe reference and other classes with safe reference semantics.
+Inside these classes, you can declare data members and base classes with safe reference semantics: that includes both safe references and other classes with safe reference semantics.

 ```cpp
 class lock_guard % {